General Financial Grants Application Information

 Applications must include the following items:

-1. General Financial Grant Application Form and Proposal Narrative (see link below for form),
+- General Financial Grant Application Form and Proposal Narrative,

-2. Copy of organization's most recent annual financial statement and IRS 990 filing for the prior fiscal year,
+- Copy of organization's most recent annual financial statement,

 General Financial Grant Proposal Narrative